Delapré Abbey: Restoration

 Following the success of a Heritage Lottery Fund application in 2013, a £6.3 million restoration project began in 2016.
-The Delapre Abbey Preservation Trust will manage the Abbey, which opened to the public for the first time in 900 years on the 17 March 2018.
+The Delapre Abbey Preservation Trust will manage the Abbey, which opened to the public for the first time in 900 years on 17 March 2018.

 Grounds

 There are about 500 acre of parkland and 8 acre of more formal gardens.
 Ornamental features include: